COVID-19 vaccine slots now open to seniors aged 60 and above - The Scoop

-BANDAR SERI BEGAWAN – Senior citizens aged 60 and above can now book COVID-19 vaccination slots through the BruHealth app as the government is set to start Phase 2 of its inoculation drive on April 24.
+BANDAR SERI BEGAWAN – Senior citizens aged 60 and above can now book COVID-19 vaccination slots through the BruHealth app as the government is set to start the next stage of its inoculation drive on April 24.

 The Ministry of Health (MoH) in a statement on Thursday said eligible seniors will be offered the Oxford-AstraZeneca vaccine from Saturday, five days after it decided to lift the suspension of administering the jab.